 IK: Our fully-customizable sports betting software can meet anyone’s needs with its real-time sports and esports data API covering a huge number of events and markets.
 The platform itself is flexible and scalable, and both the frontend and backend allow high-level customization opportunities due to their range of available features and configurations.

-GP: Moving on to the current situation, how has Slotegrator handled the pandemic?
+GP: Moving on to the current situation, how has Slotegrator handled the crisis?
 Have you been working remotely in recent weeks and how is this impacting workflow?
 Would you say that it is feasible for iGaming companies to work in this way or has the work process been severely impacted?

-IK: The pandemic has definitely impacted the whole world for the worse.
+IK: The crisis has definitely impacted the whole world for the worse.
 However, the iGaming industry is getting off a little easier, as we all quickly got used to doing things online, including working remotely.
 Personally, I haven’t noticed any difference in workflow - we’re still keeping to our usual rhythm - and I think it’s a feasible way to operate.

 One big difference, though, is the disappearance of expos and conferences, which are a great way to keep up with your existing clients and meet some new ones.
 The virtual events that have been cropping up are an OK substitute, but we’re looking forward to getting back to the real thing before too long.
 Hopefully the situation improves sooner rather than later and everyone can get back to his or her normal life.